Medicare: $602 billion in net outlays; 15% of the budget

 - Medicare is a national health insurance entitlement program for nearly all Americans 65 and older.

-- The program also covers workers who have become disabled and people diagnosed with end-stage renal disease or amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease).
+- Medicare was established in 1965 under Title XVIII of the Social Security Act to provide health insurance to individuals 65 and older, and has been expanded over the years to include workers who have become disabled and people diagnosed with end-stage renal disease or amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease).

 - Medicare pays doctors, hospitals, and most other providers using a “prospective payment system” under which predetermined payment amounts are established for specific services, with annual “updates” and limitations on patient cost-sharing (deductibles, coinsurance, and co-payments).